ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 General guidance on creating a pull request

-### Pre reading
+### Pre-reading

 - It is useful to have an understanding of GIT (https://git-scm.com/about) and branches as a way of working
 - Have a look at pull requests in the `dev-code-review` channel on slack
 - There is also this documentation on our contributing guidelines (https://github.com/ONSdigital/dp/blob/master/guides/CONTRIBUTING.md#development-work) which covers some aspects of creating pull requests.

-### Pre requisites
+### Prerequisites

 - In order to contribute you need to first step up a GPG key and configure git to sign all commits (https://github.com/ONSdigital/dp/blob/master/guides/GPG.md).

 ### Steps

-To merge a feature branch into the develop or master/main branch it has to have an approved pull request.
+To merge a feature branch into the `develop` or `master/main` branch it has to have an approved pull request.

 As recommended best practice before creating a pull request it can be a good idea to ensure the feature branch is up to date with the latest version of the default branch, this can help to manage conflicts.
 Also sometimes smaller pull requests can be easier to work with and approve.

 A pull request can be created in a couple of ways, once the changes on a local feature branch have been commited and pushed.
-- In the terminal after pushing a branch a link appears to create a pull request.
+- After pushing a branch locally a `compare and pull request` button pops up in the GitHub remote repository.
+A link to navigate to this page to create a pull request is in the terminal.
 Follow this url, to create a pull request, but just check the branch (either develop or master/main) that the pull request is being created for.
 - Using the GitHub UI, navigate to the repository and the pull requests tab and use the `new pull request` button on the top right of the screen.
 This GitHub documentation provide more detail on creating a pull request (https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 When creating a pull request the following structure is used to provide information to the reviewer: